rodent and rabbit assay data sheet

 polymerase chain reaction.
 J. Infect.
 Dis., 189: 652–657.

-0.2 ml feces, or fecal or rectal swab, or 0.2 ml whole blood in EDTA (purple top) or ACD
+0.2 ml feces, or fecal or rectal swab, or 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml fresh or frozen tissue.

 Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
 For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.